Relationships and Sex Education (RSE) Policy

 Year 2

-Changes in female and male bodies (correct terminology)
+Growing from young to old Increasing independence Differences in female and male bodies (correct terminology) Assertiveness

 JIGSAW: Year 3 & Year 4: Sextus & Quintus